ShangShungFoundation/django-manage-it/README.md

 ##Basic App Suite for IT Management for small business

-Includes Management Dashbord with most reveling metrics of IT situation.
+Includes Management Dashboard with most reveling metrics of IT situation like:
+* Problematic Assets
+* Pending Asset Requests
+* Unresolved Incidents
+* Incident Followup

 ###Assets Inventory App